Follow our cybersecurity analyst curriculum

 • Network monitoring tools: Wireshark, tcpdump, etc.

-Afternoon: Security Information and Event Management (SIEM) tools
+Afternoon: Security Information Management Tools (SIMS)

 Day 3: Incident Analysis and Threat Response